Please place your recyclable items in the blue-lidded 96-gallon COZ Recycling tote.

 - Cardboard: Brown corrugated cardboard, free of food residue.
 It must be bundled in no longer than 4 feet lengths and kept dry.

 - Glass: Clear and colored glass food and beverage containers.
 Rinse thoroughly, remove neck rings and lids.

 - Newspaper, Office Paper, Magazines: Please be sure that these items are clean and dry.

 - Plastic: Number 1 Pete and Number 2 & 5 HDPE plastic only.
 Look for the three arrow recycling symbol on your plastic container.
 The number in the center of the symbol indicates the material it is composed of.

 - Examples of Number 1 plastics are spring water bottles and soft drink bottles.

 - Examples of Number 2 plastics are milk jugs and laundry detergent bottles.
 Rinse thoroughly.

 - Steel/Bi-metal: Food and beverage cans.
 Rinse thoroughly.

 - Please have your recyclables out by 5 am on your designated collection day, and have them in clear view so that they are easily spotted by the collectors.

-- Please do not have any trash in your recyclable bag, this contaminates the material, and it will result in your bag not being collected.
+- Please do not have any trash in your recyclable tote, this contaminates the material, and it will result in your tote not being collected.

-- Please do not place materials that the city does not collect for recycling in your bag.
+- Please do not place materials that the city does not collect for recycling in your tote.
 For example: A disposable plastic container that is a Number 4 plastic.
-Although this container is recyclable, the city does not collect Number 3 through Number 7 plastics.
+Although this container is recyclable, the city only collects 1, 2 &5.
 Please do not include containers that held toxic substances such as motor oil, weed killer, anti-freeze, etc.

 - Please make sure that all recyclable material is as clean as it can be.